 - Notice how it feels to be in motion.

 - Notice the movement of your hands as you walk.

 - Throughout the walk notice your breath.

 - Whenever you find your mind wandering, shift your attention to your breath.

 5. Mindful Coffee/Tea Drinking

-Make a nice cup of your favourite hot beverage.
+Make a nice cup of your favorite hot beverage.

 - Feel the warmth as you hold the cup in your hand.

-- Notice the colour of the coffee or tea.
+- Notice the color of the coffee or tea.

-- As you add sugar or milk, observe how they mix into the coffee/tea and dissolve into a new colour blend.
+- As you add sugar or milk, observe how they mix into the coffee/tea and dissolve into a new color blend.